yongquan-qu/YONGQUAN-QU.github.io/index.md

 to explore data-driven low-cloud parameterization, and data assimilation for climate.

 Before coming to Columbia, I obtained my M.Phil. degree in Atmospheric Environmental Science from Hong Kong University of Science and Technology, supervised by [Xiaoming Shi].
-At HKUST, my research was deep learning and differentiable numerical solver for parameterization.
-Prior to HKUST, I obtained my B.Sc degree in Mathematics and Applied Mathematics from Lanzhou University.
+At HKUST, my research was to use differentiable numerical solver and transfer learning to improve deep learning based parameterization.
+Prior to HKUST, I obtained my B.Sc degree in Mathematics and Applied Mathematics from Lanzhou
+University.
 I was an undergraduate research assistant in Yu-Mei Huang's Group, mainly studying sparse representation and convolutional sparse representation for image processing.